microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 The FHIR specification defines a RESTful API framework for interacting with Resources stored in a FHIR server database.
 In real-world use, the majority of FHIR API interactions involve a remote client seeking data from a FHIR server.
 The FHIR standard offers a RESTful syntax and a rich set of parameters for fine tuning search criteria, and in this challenge, we will get practice with different methods of querying the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
-Queries like this are focused on retrieving Resource instances* per some filter criteria (in this example, `Encounter` instances filtered by their reference to a type of `Condition`).
+Queries like this are focused on retrieving Resource instances per some filter criteria (in this example, `Encounter` instances filtered by their reference to a type of `Condition`).

-> *Note: A Resource instance on a FHIR server has a unique, server-wide Resource `id`.
-This `id` is also referred to as the Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id).

 ## Learning Objectives for Challenge-04